voiser/zoe-startup-kit/README.md

 # How do I start

 - Check the configuration files at etc/ folder.
+- Load the Zoe configuration:

-- . etc/environment.sh
+  . etc/environment.sh

+- Launch Zoe:

-- ./zoe.sh start
+  ./zoe.sh start

+- Check the Zoe status:

-- ./zoe.sh status
+  ./zoe.sh status

 If there are dead agents, check their log files (at the log/ directory) to figure out the error.
 It is probably a misconfiguration.

 # How do I add my own features

+There are two basic parts in Zoe: agents and commands.

+## Agents

+An agent is a process responsible of a single feature.
+To communicate, agents use messages, that are simple key-value pairs.
+[This document](https://github.com/guluc3m/gul-zoe/blob/master/doc/messages.html) describes the message format and the set of messages already defined.
+Please note that that document contains messages for agents that are not available in this repository, like the banking agent or the activities one.

-- STEP ONE: Write your own agent.
-Take a look at agents/test and [this article](http://voiser.org/post/69721172250/introducing-zoe-deco)
+In order to write an agent, take a look at agents/test and [this article](http://voiser.org/post/69721172250/introducing-zoe-deco).

-Now you can make your agent work by doing in a shell:
+Add your agent to the agents/ directory and Zoe will automatically run and configure it.

+## Commands

+You can easily send a message to an agent from the shell:

-  $ echo "message for your agent" | nc localhost 30000
+  $ echo -n "message" | nc localhost 30000

-- STEP TWO (optional) If you want to interact directly with your agent, you should specify a natural language command.
-[Take a look at this article](http://voiser.org/post/71342980952/zoe-commands)
+But sometimes you would like to send these messages using a more simple interface.
+Take a look at the cmdproc/ folder and [this article](http://voiser.org/post/71342980952/zoe-commands) to learn how to write your own commands.

 # I don't want mail or twitter or whatever.
 How can I disable that agent?